GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ##### Copyright (C) 2018-2019 Google Inc.

 This document explains how applications can use the Google Cloud IoT Device SDK for Embedded C to connect to Google Cloud IoT Core.
-It also describes the security and communication features of the client.
+It also describes the security and communication features of the Device SDK.

 For a complete API reference and code samples, see the following directories in the [Google Cloud IoT Device SDK for Embedded C GitHub repository](https://github.com/googlecloudplatform/iot-edge-sdk-embedded-c).

  * **`examples/`**: Includes an example of how to connect and then publish/subscribe to Cloud IoT Core MQTT topics
- * **`doc/doxygen/`**: HTML documentation for the SDK API and BSP functions
+ * **`doc/doxygen/`**: HTML documentation for the Device SDK API and BSP functions

 The first part of this user guide summarizes features and requirements.
 If you're ready to start using the Device SDK, review the [Typical client application workflow](#typical-client-application-workflow).

 ## Feature overview

 The Device SDK provides MQTT connectivity over TLS.
 The Device SDK architecture targets constrained devices running embedded Linux, an RTOS, or a no-OS configuration.
 An event system enables your applications to publish and receive MQTT messages.
-The client can run on a single thread with a non-blocking socket connection and can publish, subscribe and receive messages concurrently.
+The Device SDK can run on a single thread with a non-blocking socket connection and can publish, subscribe and receive messages concurrently.

 The Device SDK offers the following features.